 Body: Hi [Name],

-- Click on the "I know the sender" button when presented which will add that email address to your Google Calendar safe senders list for future events to be added automatically.
+- When presented, click on the "I know the sender" button to add that email address to your Google Calendar safe senders list for future events to be added automatically.

 - Click Yes on the event invitation to ensure it is added to your Google Calendar.